 The Asian-Oceanian Computing Industry Organization (ASOCIO) is an ICT Federation organized by ICT associations representing 24 economies throughout the Asia Pacific.
 ASOCIO was established in Tokyo, Japan in 1984 and it is the most time-honoured and active international ICT trade organization in Asia and Oceania.
 Its influence covers more than 10,000 ICT companies and represents approximately US$ 350 billion of ICT revenue in the region.
 ASOCIO’s objective is to promote, encourage and foster relationships and trade among its members, and to develop the computing industry in the region.

 Presently, ASOCIO comprises of 24 members from Australia, Bangladesh, Bhutan, Brunei, Cambodia, Hong Kong, India, Indonesia, Japan, Korea, Lao PDR, Macao, Malaysia, Mongolia, Myanmar, Nepal, New Zealand, Pakistan, Philippines, Singapore, Sri Lanka, Taiwan, Thailand, and Vietnam.
 Today, ASOCIO’s members account for more than 10,000 ICT companies and represent approximately US$350 billion of ICT revenue in the region.

 Under the ASOCIO umbrella, member economies are provided with an opportunity to collaborate amongst the member economies for growth.

-ASOCIO organizes the ASOCIO Digital Summit, Plenary Meeting, Multilateral Trade Visit and Smart City Summit in different member economies annually.
+ASOCIO organizes different core activities annually such as Digital Summit, Plenary Meeting, Multilateral Trade Visit and Smart City Summit in different member economies as well as produce an inaugural research report and ASOCIO ICT Excellence Awards.
 The summit is known as one of the region’s high-powered ICT forums, providing platforms for government and industry to exchange information and develop a closer relationship and most importantly, identify new business opportunities.